 Why does PPFC use eggshell calcium instead of ground bone in their products?

-Our products have been tested at a licensed lab for shelf life and shown to stay fresh for 3-5 days in a refrigerator kept between 37-40 degrees.
+Once opened, you can store the food in the refrigerator for 3-5 days.
+Our products have been tested at a licensed lab for shelf life (up to 24 months).
+Once opened, they’ve been shown to stay fresh for 3-5 days in a refrigerator that’s set at between 37-40 degrees.

 Why did you choose to make cooked food versus raw?

 There’s much debate about cooked food versus raw diets.
 Our founder Katie McCarron personally enjoyed cooking, and she weighed the positive and negatives of both types of diets.
 In the end, she felt a cooked diet was nutritional and provided a safer handling protocol.
 In 2014, we started making meals and treats for dogs; and in 2022, we introduced food for cats.

 Do I need to add supplements to PPFC food?

 Our dog food and cat food products are intended for use as a rotational meal or an enhancement to dry food or canned food.
 In some cases, a diet of only PPFC meals could be beneficial for your dog or cat, but please seek advice from your veterinarian.
 The meats and vegetables that are in our meals are whole foods, not byproducts.
 We use chicken thighs, pork loin, ground beef, turkey breasts, and salmon in our dog meals and cat meals.
 The meats that we choose provide many nutrients and vitamins that you won’t find in a lesser quality of meats.
 Most other brands of commercial pet food use rendered meats and low-quality meats and vegetables, which means that they then need to add supplements to the food in order to meet nutritional requirements.
 At Portland Pet Food Company, we believe that you should feed your pets like you feed yourself, and our products exemplify “the best quality, made the right way.”